ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 Three.
 Internet bereavement support groups.
 These can be found online, and are set up to address special types of losses such as suicide deaths, while others are established to help those with a general variety of bereavement losses.
 These groups are led, or at least monitored, by professionals who are able to admit or reject people from participation.
 Outcome measures can be used pre- and postgroup to measure change due to participation in the group.

 Four.
 Peer-support web pages.
-Such self-help pages are set up after natural disasters (floods, hurricanes, earthquakes), mass shootings, and other catastrophes, allowing those interacting with the site to express feelings and questions, and to generally feel a part of a community grappling with these events.
+Such self-help pages are set up after natural disasters, floods, hurricanes, earthquakes, mass shootings, and other catastrophes, allowing those interacting with the site to express feelings and questions, and to generally feel a part of a community grappling with these events.
 These sites offer no personalized professional feedback.
 However, they can be particularly effective for helping the person who cannot find help elsewhere.

 ## Introduction